wp-plugins/average-mobile-detect/readme.txt

 3. Pages and post (and custom post types) are equipped with a meta box for overriding its own mobile redirect location (e.g. if the page on your desktop site is `yourdesktopsite.com/sales`, but on your mobile site it isn't `yourmobilesite.com/sales`, but `yourmobilesite.com/mobilespecials` instead, you can override the redirect with `/mobilespecials` in this field.

 == Changelog ==

+= 1.1 =
+15-Oct-2014

+*   Adds shortcode [mobilesite] back in for older websites that are using it (websites created before Average Mobile Detect was released on the WordPress repository)
+*   Adds CSS class "mobile-site-opt" to link output by widget to replace css class "mobile-site-link"
+*   Declares CSS class "mobile-site-link" deprecated for widgets (not deprecated for shortcode).
+Use "mobile-site-opt" instead.
+This was decided upon to avoid confusion between the widget and the shortcode when styling.

 = 1.0 =
 27-Aug-2014